Micah-Scott/Concatenate/README.md

 Lines 20-23 should be edited if you don't use the name 'sample-mp4s'

 Line 32 should be edited to match your desired name of the 'final_folder' directory

+It is also possible to give the user a preview at the end of the script with the clip.preview() example